Redstone Federal Credit Union is always making us think.

 To get that across we created a wedding, a restaurant, and even a parade where nickels were flying everywhere.

-Phil Schmidt wrote and produced the commercial, with Todd Terry directing and Joey Skelton editing.
+Todd Terry directed the commercial, with Joey Skelton editing.
 In one of those "TV magic" tricks, very few of the coins are authentic legal tender.
 We decided to go with plastic prop coins because a rainstorm of the real deal would be pretty noisy... and since throwing actual nickels at people might not have been a good idea, anyway.
 Our actors were already wearing hardhats, we didn't want to have to add safety glasses, too.

 While we had more than 1,200 fake nickels, it was still difficult to make them look like a real torrent of coins coming down, especially in the true "raining" scenes.
 In those cases the practical nickels were augmented by computer-generated ones that we created.